Unity-Environmental-University/Horticulture-Scripts/docs/analytics-system.md

 **Block Reasons:**
 - `"Animation in progress"`: Card display animation is still running
-- `"Cards in holders"`: Player has cards placed on plants
+- `"Cards placed this turn"`: Player has cards that were placed during the current turn (prevents mid-turn redraws)

 **Usage Examples:**